René Tengstedt

 René Tengstedt (born 2 January 1976) is a Danish former professional footballer who played as a midfielder.
 He later worked as a coach.

 Club career

 Tengstedt played club football for Aalborg Chang, F.C.
 Copenhagen, Næstved IF, Fortuna Düsseldorf, Lyngby FC, Fremad Amager and B.93.

-By April 2005, at the age of 29, he has retired from professional football, and combined playing for amateur club Aalborg Chang (the club he began his career with) with training to be a teacher.
+By April 2005, at the age of 29, he had retired from professional football, and combined playing for amateur club Aalborg Chang (the club he began his career with) with training to be a teacher.
 By October 2006 he was working as a player-manager of the club, alongside Jari Pedersen.

 International career

 He represented Denmark at under-19 youth level.